 Duke TIP’s summer residential, weekend, and online educational programs all provide academically talented students with advanced learning opportunities that match their specific learning needs and academic interests through innovative programs to support their intellectual and social growth.
 Students in all TIP programs experience appropriately challenging coursework and have the opportunity to build social and emotional bonds with other academically talented peers in safe learning environments.
 TIP also encourages students to pursue their curiosity and passion within collaborative learning environments and to take intellectual risks without concern about competition, effects on grades, performance, scores, or ranks.
 And because Duke TIP does not assign grades or homework in its face-to-face programs, or allow participants to study outside of regularly scheduled course time, students have time to forge strong social connections and to build potentially lifelong friendships with their peers.

 TIP serves more than 450,000 students in grades four through twelve annually through its talent searches and educational programs.
 This number includes 100,000 newly identified gifted students each year.

 TIP has 86 year-round employees and hires approximately 1,200 seasonal employees each year.

 TIP maintains offices in Durham, North Carolina; Sarasota, Florida; and Austin, Texas.

-TIP awarded over $4.1 million in financial aid to 17,700 students to support their participation in its talent searches and educational programs during the 2017–2018 academic year.
+TIP awarded over $4.1 million in financial aid during its 2018–2019 fiscal year, supporting over 17,500 students in their participation in TIP's talent searches and educational programs.